ezEngine/docs-src/pages/docs/animation/skeletal-animation/animation-controller/animation-graph-overview.md

 The system is intelligent enough to optimize away operations that don't affect the output.

-You typically control which animations are played when through a [blackboard](../../../Miscellaneous/blackboards.md).
+You typically control which animations are played through a [blackboard](../../../Miscellaneous/blackboards.md).
 For quick prototyping you can also use the [input nodes](anim-nodes-input.md) to get certain input data directly into the graph.

 Simple animation state machines can be built directly in the animation controller graph using the [logic and math nodes](anim-nodes-logic-math.md) as well as the [blackboard nodes](anim-nodes-blackboard.md).
 For more complex logic you should use [custom code](../../../custom-code/custom-code-overview.md).